Bru-marques/finance_manager_app/README.md

 ## About

-This applications is an personal finance manager.
+This is a personal finance manager application .

 ## Screenshots